ahmedcodein/salesware/README.md

 ![opportunity Create](docs/features/opportunity/opportunity_create.png)

 As shown above the opportunity page has multiple features.
 The first feature is the Sales Process Flow.
-This represent the four steps sales process explained in the process layer section.
-It is represented by a progress bar.
-See the chain of screen shots that show the different process step this progress bar display.
+This represent the four steps sales process explained in [Process layer section](/README.md#221-process).
+The Process is represented by a progress bar.
+See the chain of screenshots that show the different process step this progress bar display following the process defined in [Process layer section](/README.md#221-process).

 ![Opportunity Progress Bar Zero](docs/features/opportunity/opportunity_progress_bar_zero.png)

+...

 ![Opportunity Progress Bar One](docs/features/opportunity/opportunity_progress_bar_one.png)

+...

 ![Opportunity Progress Bar Two](docs/features/opportunity/opportunity_progress_bar_two.png)

+...

 ![Opportunity Progress Bar Three](docs/features/opportunity/opportunity_progress_bar_three.png)

+...

 ![Opportunity Progress Bar Four](docs/features/opportunity/opportunity_progress_bar_four.png)

-The progress bar shown above moves according to the Sales Process Stage Selector shown below.
+To change The progress bar shown above to required stage, the user needs to change Sales Process Stage shown below.

 ![Opportunity Sales Stages](docs/features/opportunity/opportunity_sales_stage.png)

-There are other important features in the Opportunity create or detail page.
-This is the prospect and product selection features where the user can select from the available records of the prospects or products to attach them to the opportunity.
-See the screen shots below.
+There are other important features in the Opportunity create page or Opportunity detail page.
+These are prospect and product selection features.
+There, the user can select from the available records of prospects or products saved in the database.
+This is important in order to attach them to the opportunity, otherwise the opportunity cannot exist.
+See the screenshots below.

 ![Opportunity Prospect Select](docs/features/opportunity/opportunity_prospect.png)

+...

 ![Opportunity Product Select](docs/features/opportunity/opportunity_product.png)

+Another important feature is the product price.
 The product price field is not active.
 It only changes when you select a product.
 It then shows the price of that selected product.
-The other fields are very self explained fields.
+The rest of fields in the opportunity create/detail are self-explanatory.

-Once you create a new opportunity, a modal message pops up with a response.
-The response can be a success with a conformation the opportunity is saved or the response can be an error.
-Two selected examples are shown below.
+when the user creates a new opportunity, a modal message pops up with a response.
+The response can be either success with a conformation message or fail with an error.
+The type of response is contingent upon providing the needed information correctly.
+Examples of success and fail responses are shown below.

-Success Message
+**Success Message**

 ![opportunity Create Message Success](docs/features/opportunity/opportunity_create_modal_success.png)

-Error Message
+**Error Message**

 ![opportunity Create Message Error](docs/features/opportunity/opportunity_create_modal_error.png)

-The opportunity detail modal shows the opportunity detail and provides the capability to edit or delete the opportunity.
-A screen shot of the modal is below:
+The opportunity detail modal shows the opportunity detail.
+It provides the capability to edit or delete the opportunity.
+A screenshot of the modal is below:

 ![opportunity Detail](docs/features/opportunity/opportunity_detail.png)

-If a user edit a opportunity, two cases are considered.
-One is the formation entered correctly and the second if the information entered incorrectly.
-In both cases a modal message appears to inform the user the result.
+If a user edit an opportunity, two cases are considered.
+The first case is when the entered information is correct.
+The second if the information is entered incorrectly.
+In both cases, a modal message appears informing the user of the action result.
 An example of each case is shown below respectively.

 ![opportunity Edit Message Success](docs/features/opportunity/opportunity_edit_modal_success.png)

+...

 ![opportunity Edit Message Error](docs/features/opportunity/opportunity_edit_modal_error.png)

-If the user click on the delete a opportunity, a conformation message appears asking for conformation.
+If the user clicks on the delete button to delete an opportunity, a conformation message appears asking for conformation.

 ![opportunity Delete Message Confirmation](docs/features/opportunity/opportunity_delete_modal_confirmation.png)

 If the user confirms, two possibility are considered.
-The first is success when the user is authorized as an owner of the opportunity to do so.
+The first is success when the user is authorized as an owner of the opportunity or the Admin of the organization.
 The second case is when the action is denied if the user is neither the owner of the opportunity nor the Admin.
 Both cases are shown below.

 ![opportunity Delete Message Success](docs/features/opportunity/opportunity_delete_modal_success.png)

+...

 ![opportunity Delete Message Error](docs/features/opportunity/opportunity_delete_modal_error.png)